frequency-chain/docs/pages/Basics/Delegation.md

 Permissions establish a separation of control between Delegator (User) - Provider relationships.

 * **Providers:** Request a Delegation and Permissions to publish data for one or more specific Schemas on-behalf of a Delegator.
-* **Delegator:** Restrict a Provider, by granting a Provider permission to publish data for specific Schemas on-behalf of the Delegator.
+* **Delegator:** Restrict a Provider, by granting a Provider permission to publish data only for the specific Schemas they select on-behalf of the Delegator.

 ## Revocation